stormatics/pg_cirrus/highly-available-cluster/README.md

 * PG_SB1_HOST stands for Standby 1 Node
 * PG_SB2_HOST stands for Standby 2 Node

-You can find your ip address on primary, standby1 and standby2 machines using ifconfig command.
+You can find your ip address on primary, standby1 and standby2 hosts using ifconfig command.

 ## Run ansible playbook
 * sudo ansible-playbook -i hosts.yml setup.yml